sneha5500/construction_project_etl/README.md

 Technologies Used

-Technology	Description
+1.Python (Pandas):Data processing, cleaning, and transformation
-Python (Pandas)	Data processing, cleaning, and transformation SQLite	Lightweight, file-based database for structured storage Streamlit	Web-based interface for dashboard and data display CSV	Used as the initial data input for ETL
+2.SQLite:	Lightweight, file-based database for structured storage 3.Streamlit:	Web-based interface for dashboard and data display 4.CSV:	Used as the initial data input for ETL

 Core Features

 1. Project Management